UrielCh/voicemaker/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="/pathtoyourCERT"
 ```

+Alternatively you can save your certificate in ~/.tts/googlecloud/key.json.

 ### Voicemaker

 To make voicemaker TTS works, define an `VOICEMAKER_IN_TOKEN` env variable, to get this token, send an E-Mail to `support@voicemaker.in` asking for a developper token.